 PERMITTING REFORM: Philadelphia should lead on permitting reform by reducing the processing time for all business permits with a clear permitting calendar and a “money back guarantee” of fees if permitting authorities don’t meet their deadlines.

 OCCUPATIONAL LICENSING REFORM: City Council should repeal outdated “occupational licensing” barriers to low-risk and entryway small businesses like barbershops, salons/cosmetology, and food and package delivery.

 BUSINESS MENTORSHIPS: Building on the success of the Chamber’s CEO Access Network, it will, in partnership with the city, launch a pilot project to connect large business executives with small, neighborhood-based entrepreneurs for mentorship, advice, networking, and help navigate the bureaucracy.

-- Small Business Bill of Rights
+- Business Owners' Bill of Rights

 Starting and running a small business is hard enough and shouldn’t be made harder by unnecessary red tape or an inflexible and unhelpful bureaucracy.
-The PHL Neighborhood Growth Project supports the Sustainable Business Network’s Business Owners’ Bill of Rights for small businesses, which we believe would clear the way for entrepreneurs to focus on getting off the ground without getting bogged down in city processes or running up costly legal bills.
+The PHL Neighborhood Growth Project supports the Business Owners’ Bill of Rights for small businesses, which we believe would clear the way for entrepreneurs to focus on getting off the ground without getting bogged down in city processes or running up costly legal bills.
 And it would bring fairness, equality, and transparency to the process of business formation so that underrepresented communities and minority small businesses get a guaranteed fair shake in the process.